evhub/coconut/DOCS.md

 Turns [automatic compilation](#automatic-compilation) on or off.
 This function is called automatically when `coconut.api` is imported.

 If _args_ is passed, it will set the Coconut command-line arguments to use for automatic compilation.
+Arguments will be processed the same way as with [`coconut-run`](#coconut-scripts) such that `--quiet --target sys --keep-lines` will all be set by default.

 #### `use_coconut_breakpoint`